Beyond the stunning frescoes and centuries-old timber, the churches in Romania are the living pulse of our identity.

 2. The Wooden Churches of Maramures

-The most impressive and well known of the wooden churches of Maramures which were included in UNESCO’s World Heritage list are in the villages of Budesti, Desesti, Barsana, Poienile Izei, Ieud Deal, Surdesti, Plopis and Rogoz.
+The most impressive and well-known of the wooden churches of Maramures, which were included in UNESCO’s World Heritage list, are in the villages of Budesti, Desesti, Barsana, Poienile Izei, Ieud Deal, Surdesti, Plopis and Rogoz.

 Merry Cemetery of Sapanta

-Other attractions in the region include the village of Breb, considered to be among the most beautiful and well preserved, almost as famous as Viscri!
 The Merry Cemetery of Sapanta is also a popular attraction because where else can you find a happy cemetery that tells people’s life stories in a joke-y story on their cross?
-Finally, there is the Victims of Communism Memorial in Sighetu Marmatiei, a former communist prison turned into an impressive interesting museum where you can learn about this dark period in our country’s history.
+Finally, there is the Victims of Communism Memorial in Sighetu Marmatiei, a former communist prison turned into an impressive and interesting museum where you can learn about this dark period in our country’s history.

 3. Fortified Churches of Transylvania